iohub/codexray/README.md

   → Save to ~/.codexray/<project_hash>/
 ```

 **Idempotent**: index builds are incremental — the first run is a full build, subsequent runs compare MD5 hashes and only re-process changed files.
-Use `codexray install-hooks` for automatic re-indexing on git commit/merge, or `codexray daemon` for real-time file watching.

 ### Hybrid Search Pipeline (`codexray search`)